truongdo/py_io/README.md

-# TODO #
-write to pipe

 # Introductions #
 This is a small library for python that allows to perform IO operations more easily.

-Please see the examples below for how to use the library.
+Let's see some examples to show how to use it.
 It is very simple!

 # Examples #
 ## Reading from scp file ##